dekoza/mtgpl/JMP.rst

    Ulvenwald Hydra's power and toughness are each equal to the number of lands you control.

-   When Ulvenwald Hydra enters the battlefield, you may search your library for a land card, put it onto the battlefield tapped, then shuffle your library.
+   When Ulvenwald Hydra enters the battlefield, you may search your library for a land card, put it onto the battlefield tapped, then shuffle.

 :mtgtip:`Vastwood Zendikon<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/0/d00cb59d-de35-45b2-a7f8-f8c1e821f6ee.jpg?1601080268|https://scryfall.com/card/jmp/440/vastwood-zendikon?utm_source=api>`